Monitoring 11 sources · Updated daily

 A 9.8 CVSS requiring physical access to an air-gapped RTU is not the same as a 7.5 CVSS that's remotely exploitable and already on CISA's KEV list.
 OTPulse's urgency tier factors in attack vector, exploitation status, and patch availability.
 Three things CVSS ignores.

-The raw CVSS score is still shown in small text on the badge for compliance reporting.
-It's there for reference, not as the primary triage signal.
+The raw CVSS score and EPSS probability are still shown in the detail panel for compliance reporting.
+They're there for reference, not as the primary triage signal.

 // personalization